 The Board in this case follows a developing trend in Canada where arbitrators2 and courts3 have suggested that employees have no reasonable expectation of privacy in comments made on social networking sites.

-However, employers should still be cautious when deciding to monitor these sites.
-Aside from concerns about surreptitiously monitoring social networking sites without employees' knowledge or consent, employers may expose themselves to risk by acquiring certain information, such as learning of an employee's previously unknown disability.
+However, employers should still be cautious if they decide to monitor these sites.
+Aside from privacy concerns about surreptitiously monitoring social networking sites without employees' knowledge or consent, employers may expose themselves to risk if the collecting of the information is subject to applicable privacy legislation in their jurisdiction.

 Employers should be proactive and develop and implement clear social media policies.
 These policies should be enforced consistently.
-Here are some guidelines to consider when creating and implementing a social media policy:
+The following guidelines should be considered when creating and implementing a social media policy:

-- Explain what social media is and what the policy covers: The policy should make clear to employees what types of activities it applies to.
-The definition of social media should be broad; while naming specific sites as examples can be helpful, the definition should not be limited to those sites as social media are constantly changing.
+(1) Explain what social media is and what the policy covers: The policy should make clear to employees the types of activities to which the policy applies.
+The definition of social media should be broad; while naming specific sites as examples can be helpful, the definition should not be limited to those sites as the social media realm continues to grow and evolve.

-- Remind employees about the nature of social media: The policy should remind employees that any communication made through social media is or can become public, that the identity of anonymous contributors can often be revealed, and that postings can be difficult to rescind or delete.
+(2) Remind employees about the nature of social media: The policy should remind employees that any communication made through social media is or can become public, the identity of anonymous contributors can be revealed, and statements made online can be difficult to retract or delete.

-- Include non-work usages of social media: The policy should make clear that it applies both to at-work usage, if permitted, and off-duty usage of social media.
-An employee's confidentiality obligations to its employer, for example, do not end when the employee leaves work at the end of the day.
+(3) Include non-work usage of social media: The policy should make clear that it applies both to at-work usage, if permitted, and off-duty use of social media.
+An employee's confidentiality obligations to its employer, for example, do not end when the employee leaves at the end of the day.

-- Remind employees that what they publish reflects both on themselves and the employer: The policy should generally remind employees to exercise good judgment and prohibit the publishing of any comments that may negatively affect the employer.
+(4) Remind employees that what they publish reflects on both themselves and the employer: The policy should generally remind employees to exercise good judgment and prohibit the publishing of any comments that may negatively affect the employer.

-- Prohibit the violation of laws: The policy should state that employees are legally responsible for their communication using social media and, as a result, should not violate any laws.
+(5) Prohibit the violation of laws: The policy should state that employees are legally responsible for their communication using social media, including responsibility for defamation and hate speech.

-- Prohibit speaking on behalf of the employer: The policy should clearly state that, unless authorized to do so, employees should not speak on behalf of the employer.
+(7) Prohibit speaking on behalf of the employer: The policy should clearly state that, unless authorized to do so, employees may not speak on behalf of the employer.

-- Consider including specific rules regarding the use of social media in a business capacity: If the employer is considering appointing an employee or various employees to use social media on behalf of the employer, it should set out specific rules regarding this role.
-These rules may vary based on the employer's intended use of social media; however, any industry-specific rules, such as restrictions on disclosure or advertising, should be referenced.
+(9) Consider including specific rules regarding the use of social media in a business capacity: If the employer is considering appointing an employee or various employees to use social media on behalf of the employer, it should set out specific rules regarding this role.
+These rules may vary based on the employer's intended use of social media; however, any industry-specific guidelines or legislation including restrictions on disclosure or advertising, should be referenced.

-- Advise that the employer will monitor employee usage of social media while at work, if applicable: If the employer will monitor employees' use of social media, which it may already do through monitoring employee Internet usage, the employer should disclose this to its employees and advise that they have no reasonable expectation of privacy with respect to their use of the Internet through employer systems.
+(10) Advise that the employer will monitor employee usage of social media while at work, if applicable: If the employer will monitor employees' use of social media, which may be conducted through monitoring employee Internet usage, the employer should notify its employees.

-- Advise of the consequences of a breach: The policy should provide that discipline up to and including termination of employment may result if an employee breaches this policy.
-A policy is only as good as its enforcement so the employer must be prepared to follow through with disciplinary action in order to ensure that its employees comply with this policy.
+(11) Advise of the consequences of a breach: The policy should provide that discipline up to and including termination of employment may result if an employee breaches this policy.
+The employer must be prepared to follow through with disciplinary action where justified.

 2. Naylor Publications Co.
 (Canada) v.
 Media Union of Manitoba, Local 191 (Re), M.G.A.D.
 No. 21 (QL).